VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against modern B B algorithms

-The results of the benchmark show that VeloxQ obtains comparable or better solution quality than both B\&B algorithms.
-The most profound difference concerns the runtime: even for the smallest instances VeloxQ is two orders of magnitude faster than the B\&B algorithms, and this difference increases with the growing instance size.
+The benchmark results show that VeloxQ obtains comparable or better solution quality than both B\&B algorithms.
+The most pronounced difference concerns the runtime: even for the smallest instances VeloxQ is two orders of magnitude faster than the B\&B algorithms, and this difference increases with the growing instance size.
+For instances exceeding $4\,000$ variables, the $B_{\text{base}}$ variant became unreliable, whereas the $B_{\text{PSD}}$ variant maintained more stable gaps at the cost of approximately $10\times$ longer runtime than $B_{\text{base}}$.